breadboard-ai/breadboard/packages/website/src/docs/guides/breadboard-from-scratch.md

 > If you get the message "Callers must accept Terms of Service", visit the
 > [Google Cloud Console](https://console.cloud.google.com/) to accept the terms.

-Once the project is created, set it project as the default project.
+Once the project is created, set it as the default project.

 ```sh
 gcloud config set project ${PROJECT_ID}